 Winnie Ye, M.P.P., Communications Fellow

-Winnie joined the 30 for 30 Campaign in 2016 to build its outreach efforts through digital communications and by developing informative and compelling policy materials.
-She has experience working in gender equity, reproductive rights, and global advocacy and has held internships at Planned Parenthood Federation of America, the National Institute for Reproductive Health, and the Office of the New York City Public Advocate.
+Winnie joined the 30 for 30 Campaign in 2016 to build its outreach efforts through digital communications and the development of informative and compelling policy materials.
+She has experience working in reproductive health, rights, and justice in the U.S. and globally with a background in politics and communications through internships at Planned Parenthood Federation of America, the National Institute for Reproductive Health, and the Office of the New York City Public Advocate.
+In addition to her work at the 30 for 30 Campaign, Winnie is a member of the Young Women of Color for Reproductive Justice Leadership Council.
 She earned a Master’s in Public Policy and Bachelor’s in Political Science and History at Stony Brook University.